-The exciting thing about the bichon Frise breed is that they are very playful and affectionate, yet don’t have all that much energy.
-This means that they are the best kind of dog you can have in your home.
+The exciting thing about the bichon Frise dog breed is that they are very playful and affectionate, yet don’t have all that much energy.
+This means that they are the best kind of dog breeds you can have in your home.

 They will play with children just fine, and they will take part in the fun.
 Without hurting anyone, of course.
 They are very chill dogs who don’t get angered easily and make a great pet if you have little children.
 Bichon Frise dogs can handle the rough play, and they won’t harm a fly.

 And the best is that they can easily get along with other animals — even cats.
 So you don’t need to worry about your other pets getting hurt because of a new dog in the household.

 Interestingly enough, this dog breed doesn’t need too much exercise.
 Two 20 minute walks a day are entirely sufficient to tire this little thing out.
 Because of this, they are also quite lazy at home.
 Bichon Frise dog sit around and play with others when needed, but don’t do much else.